Ben216k/Mini-Monterey-Patcher/README.md

 #### Can I do an NVRAM/PRAM reset?
 Yes, but only if you ran `PatchSystem.sh`.
 Afterwards you should boot into the EFI Boot on the installer USB that you held on to because you read a different question in the FAQ.
 If you didn't run `PatchSystem.sh` then your Mac won't boot at all without using the EFI Boot.

-#### WiFi doesn't work.
+#### Bluetooth/Continuity doesn't work.

-Did you read the second sentence?
+Did you read Supported Unsupported Macs details before upgrading?
 No?
 Okay.

 ## Support